sinch/js-calling-tutorial/README.md

 </div>
 ```

-Next you need to create or login the user.
+Next, you need to register or log in the user.

-1. Add a sinch client variable with your application key.
+1. Add a Sinch client variable with your application key
-2. Hook up register button to a click event.
+2. Hook up register button to a click event
-3. Hook up the login button to a click event.
+3. Hook up the login button to a click event

 ```javascript
 <script language="javascript">